-In 2017 Vanaajamaja initiated a project to save the Orthodox Church of St. Nikolay in a small village called Lalsi in Southern Estonia (MAP).
+Vanaajamaja initiated a project to save the Orthodox Church of St. Nikolay in a small village called Lalsi in Southern Estonia (MAP) in 2017.
 The church is not only a national cultural monument (no 14541) under state protection, but also an important historical and cultural landmark, closely tied to the identity of this locality.

-The church is built of fieldstones and it has a tin roof.
+The church is built of fieldstones and it has a seam roof.
 Roof construction is timber framed structures, which were appreciably rotten.
 Parts of the roof have been leaking for many years, and the ceiling has partially collapsed.